 Upon receiving an CoAP POST request containing the MSGin5G Service identifier and the "Message Type" with the value "MSG", if a "Number of individual messages" and a "List of individual messages" are included, the MSGin5G Client determines that this message is an aggregated MSGin5G message.
 The MSGin5G Client shall handle the CoAP POST request according to procedures specified in IETF RFC 7252 [5] with the clarifications listed below:

-a) The MSGin5G Client shall split the received aggregated message request into multipleindividual MSGin5G message, each individual MSGin5G message contains the information elements included in the child element in this "List of individual messages" element.Editor's note: How the MSGin5G Client splits the aggregated message is FFS.
+a) The MSGin5G Client shall split the received aggregated message request into multiple new created individual MSGin5G messages.

+1) All elements listed in step d) of clause 6.4.1.1.2 included in the received MSGin5G message, except the "Message ID", "Message is segmented", "Segmentation set identifier", "Total number of message segments", "Message segment number" and "Last segment flag" elements, are copied to each new created individual MSGin5G message; and

+2) Each child element of the "List of individual messages" element in the received aggregated MSGin5G message is included in a new created individual MSGin5G message.
+The "Message ID", "Payload", "Application ID" (if present), "Delivery status required" (if present) and "Priority type" (if present) in the child element of the "List of individual messages" are used as the same elements in the new created individual MSGin5G message; and

 b) The MSGin5G Client shall handle each individual MSGin5G messages according to step b) and c) specified in clause 6.4.1.1.6.

 *****************Change 2************************